crashfrog/crashfrog/cv.md

 **Sra-quick-submit** - Rapid SRA submission generation for GenomeTrakr contributors.
 Currently in world-wide use.
 **GIMS** - Genomic Information Management System : a web-based LIMS and file-hosting repository combining rigorous lab activity tracking with rich sample tracking and semantic linking, with links to bioinformatics analysis systems and HPC.
 **Watchos Grande** - Lightweight process-heartbeat tracking in a Flask/Gunicorn app.
+**GalaxyTrakr** - Hosted platform for foodborne pathogen bioinformatics.
+**ShigaTyper** - Shigella genoserotyping from whole-genome sequencing.
+**EDB** - Event-Driven Biosurveillance platform in the cloud.

 ---